 From posting pictures of your artwork to asking questions about products- there are plenty of ways to market yourself through social media channels without spending too much time or effort.

 Remember that when launching new products- try not to launch them all at once because this may overwhelm customers.

-Consider making a product launch plan that outlines how often you will release new items and what types of promotions will be offered during each launch.
+Consider making a product launch plan outlining how often you will release new items and what promotions will be offered during each launch.

-To earn more money, increase the number of revenue streams you have, like selling prints of your original artwork, monetizing your online stores with ads, offering commission work, etc. Professional artists are discovering new ways to generate income, like selling canvas prints, framed prints, and prints on merchandise.
+To earn more money, increase your revenue streams, like selling prints of your original artwork, monetizing your online stores with ads, offering commission work, etc. Professional artists are discovering new ways to generate income, like selling canvas prints, framed prints, and prints on merchandise.
 If you want to sell artwork online and generate a decent income, think outside of the box.
 You do not have to only rely on original art sales.